azurebeard/EntraAuthReport/README.md

 ## Features

-- Uses [Invoke-EntraAuthReport](https://www.powershellgallery.com/packages/Invoke-EntraAuthReport) by [Daniel Brady](https://ourcloudnetwork.com/about/) [LinkedIn](https://www.linkedin.com/in/danielbradley2/).
+- Uses [Invoke-EntraAuthReport](https://www.powershellgallery.com/packages/Invoke-EntraAuthReport) by [Daniel Bradley](https://ourcloudnetwork.com/about/) [LinkedIn](https://www.linkedin.com/in/danielbradley2/).
 Be sure to give him a follow and say thanks!
 - Runs on a schedule using GitHub Actions
 - Authenticates via an Entra ID application (app registration required)
 - Collects Entra ID authentication methods insights
 - Uploads the report as an artefact on the run action

-## Prerequisites

-TBC
+For further information see: [Blog Post](https://azurebeard.co.uk/blog/github_actions_entra_auth_report/)